 - Broom (indoor and outdoor)

-Unless you’ve built your house from the ground up (and even then), you are going to find flaws.
+Unless you’ve built your house from the ground up (and even then), you are going to find flaws and broken things.
 Many of these will be discovered during your home inspection, but a lot more will pop up as you begin to settle in.
-You’ll find loose doorknobs, broken appliances, and other quirky issues relating to your house.
-Here is a list of repairs/changes that I have made in my first three years without any major projects or catastrophes.
+You’ll find loose doorknobs, broken appliances, and other quirky issues.
+Here is a list of repairs/changes that I have made in my first three years without anything major breaking or needing to be remodeled:

 - Installed a new screen door on the side of the house.

 - Changed the outlets in every room